Introducing Dr. Paulette Sherman

 Manalapan, NJ.Certified Empowerment Coach (specialized in Relationship Coaching).
 2004.

 Certified hypnotherapist with the National Guild of Hypnotists

 - ‘Woman of the Year' in Psychology for NY State in 2013 by the National Association of Professional Women

 - Named one of the Top 27 Relationship Experts in an article from: Her Aspiration

 I’ve been a couples therapist for over 17 years.
 Marriage is a partnership that effects everything across the lifespan and it has intergenerational impact.
 Many relationship skills carry over into other life areas like learning to listen, how to vulnerably share, how to have a soft start up, and more.
 Having a great partnership is the foundation of all that you do, including creating happy families.

 I enjoy working with couples preparing for the next stage in a relationship, and marital partners looking to work through issues and to strengthen their partnership and family.

 I started working with couples as a psychologist and coach, and wrote a dating book, 'Dating from the Inside Out.’
 That project led to the formation of a dating school in Manhattan.
-My career broadened to become a relationship expert who has written books, podcasts and numerous articles in popular newspapers and magazines.
+My career broadened to becoming a relationship expert who has written books, podcasts, and numerous articles in popular newspapers and magazines.

-It’s never to late to grow, change and create new parts of ourselves.
-Now instead of exploring NYC by cab and subway, I've bought a new VW Beetle, and am taking Drivers Ed courses.
+It’s never too late to grow, change, and create new parts of ourselves.
+Now, instead of exploring NYC by cab and subway, I've bought a new VW Beetle, and am taking Drivers Ed courses.
 I'm learning to drive at the age of 51.